-Although there are European Sites located within 2km of the scheme extents, BEAR Scotland assessed via high-level screening that the works will not result in the potential for any Likely Significant Effects (LSE) on the qualifying features of the European Sites, by virtue of the following factors:
+Although there is a European Site located within 2km of the scheme extents, BEAR Scotland assessed through a Habitats Regulations Appraisal (HRA) that the works will not result in the potential for any Likely Significant Effects (LSE) on the qualifying features of the Glen Etive and Glen Fyne SPA (irrespective of the construction date), by virtue of the following factors:

-- All works are restricted to made-ground within the footprint of the A828 trunk road, with only 'like-for-like' replacement of road surface being undertaken which will not involve any change of the natural landscape or its processes. - There is no requirement for land take (or resources) or site clearance from within the SACs and no works are required within any part of the SACs. - There will not be any in-stream works and the qualifying features of the SACs is also mainly non-mobile in nature. - A daytime working pattern will be adhered to and any species at the scheme extent (and within the surrounding environment) will be accustomed to daily traffic flow/vehicle presence on the A828 carriageway at this location, levels of which will not be exacerbated due to presence of works. - Given the highly rural location of the scheme it is anticipated that foraging species would easily avoid the works area, as there is an abundance of alternative habitat present in the landscape suitable for foraging. - Containment measures will also be in place throughout works to prevent pollution or debris from entering spanned watercourses or the surrounding environment and travelling downstream to the SAC. - No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works, and standard pollution prevention measures will be in place during works.
+- All works are restricted to made-ground within the footprint of the A828 trunk road, with only 'like-for-like' replacement of road surface being undertaken which will not involve any change of the natural landscape or its processes. - There is no requirement for land take (or resources) or site clearance from within the SACs and no works are required within any part of the SACs. - All work is restricted to the footprint of the A828 trunk road and will not involve any change of the natural landscape or its processes.
+As the works are not located within the SPA and given the nature, scale and duration of the works, it is anticipated that the works will not have potential to adversely affect the integrity of the SPA.

+- Works will not promote the known negative pressures of recreation and disturbance on the designated species. - No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works, and standard pollution prevention measures will be in place during works.